jingtaozhan/bert-ranking-analysis/README.md

 ## Probing
 We use `probing.sample_traindata` to sample training query-passage pairs from MSMARCO training set.
 It is provided at [./data/sample.train.tsv](https://github.com/jingtaozhan/bert-ranking-analysis/blob/master/data/sample.train.tsv) so you do not need run this script.
 The top50 Document Frequency tokens are regarded as stop words.
 The DF file is also provided at [./data/wordpiece.df.json](https://github.com/jingtaozhan/bert-ranking-analysis/blob/master/data/wordpiece.df.json).

-To train probing classifiers, we use `probing.save_embed` to computes and saves the intermediate representations in the training set and use `probing.runprob` to train.
-As for the evaluation, we use `probing.save_embed` to computes and saves the intermediate representations in the dev set.
+To train probing classifiers, we use `probing.save_embed` to compute and save the intermediate representations in the training set and use `probing.runprob` to train.
+As for the evaluation, we use `probing.save_embed` to compute and save the intermediate representations in the dev set.
 We call `probing.runprob` to load the trained probing classifiers to predict.

 Take periods for example, you can run the following commad: